Emulating satellite drag from large simulation experiments: Accurate satellite drag emulation

 The results, measuring mean and covariance accuracy simultaneously via Mahalanobis distance, are displayed in Figure \ref{f:UQ_traj} mimicking the format of our synthetic comparison in Figure \ref{f:metric_compare}.
 The RMSPE boxplots for each comparator were strikingly similar, so we chose not to display those in order to economize on space.
 It is clear from the boxplots that joint sampling dominates the pointwise alternatives, which we attribute to their ability to more accurately capture the underlying covariance structure along the trajectory.
 Also notice that the distances for GRACE are larger than the ones for HST, perhaps owing to the double-sized training set for the latter.

 Table \ref{t:UQ_time} shows the median computation time for each comparator, including the actual TPMC evaluations.
-GRACE predictions are faster due to the lower training data size and input dimension.
-Observe that exhaustive ALC search is much slower than the derivative-based analogue, ALC-opt, and not much slower than the fastest method, NN.
+GRACE predictions are faster due to the smaller training data size and lower input dimension.
+Observe that an exhaustive ALC search is much slower than the derivative-based analogue, ALC-opt, and not much slower than the fastest method, NN.
 Of course, all of the predictors are orders of magnitude faster than running TPMC.